 “All kennel clubs have to take responsibility that they set those breeding standards, and those standards have become so insane that these dogs are struggling,” veterinarian Dr. Scott Miller said.
 “They’re in pain, they’re uncomfortable and in a lot of cases, they need surgical correction to be normal.”

 Recognizing how cruel it is to doom dogs to suffer and die for nothing more than humans’ arbitrary aesthetic preferences or the latest fad, Norway has banned the breeding of bulldogs and Cavalier King Charles spaniels.
-Austria, Germany, and the Netherlands also restrict the breeding of dogs with deformities that cause pain or distress.
+The Netherlands also restricts the breeding of dogs with deformities that cause pain or distress.
 (Appropriately, Germany calls these dogs “tortured breeds.”)
 All countries should follow suit, and people who care about dogs should never perpetuate their misery by buying these—or any—dogs from breeders or pet stores.

 French Bulldogs, Pugs, and Other Breeds With Brachycephalic Syndrome Face Painful Health Problems